-To investigate if there is a temporary delay in initiation into primary education for children of younger cohort due to parental health shocks, we use the following outcome variables.
-The first variable is an indicator variable that takes value 1 if the child in enrolled in grade 2 or above and 0 otherwise.
-The second child schooling outcome variable is age-specific grade attainment constructed as follows: Age - specific grade attainment $= \frac{\text{Grade enrolled}-1}{\text{Age in years}-6}$ .
-This variable takes value 1 if child has completed grade appropriate for the age.
-The variable takes values more than 1 if grade completed is higher than that expected of the child's age and vice versa.
-Figure 2 shows the box plot of age-specific grades attained by children which demonstrates that enrolment is delayed for children affected by parental health shocks.
+To investigate if there is a temporary delay in initiation into primary education for children of the younger cohort due to parental health shocks, we use the following outcome variables.
+The first variable is an indicator variable that takes the value 1 if the child is enrolled in grade 2 or above and 0 otherwise.
+The second child schooling outcome variable is age-specific grade attainment constructed as follows:

+Age - specific grade attainment $= \frac{\text{Grade enrolled}-1}{\text{Age in years}-6}$.

+This variable takes the value 1 if the child has completed the grade appropriate for the age.
+The variable takes values more than 1 if the grade completed is higher than that expected for the child's age and vice versa.
+Figure 1 shows the box plot of age-specific grades attained by children, which demonstrates that enrolment is delayed for children affected by parental health shocks.